All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Some patients experience mild nausea or flushing with higher doses

-NAD+ therapy works by replenishing cellular stores of this essential coenzyme, supporting mitochondrial function and activating sirtuins (longevity proteins).
+NAD+ therapy works by replenishing cellular stores of this important coenzyme, supporting mitochondrial function and activating sirtuins (longevity proteins).
 Clinical studies show improvements in energy levels, cognitive performance, and metabolic markers within 2-4 weeks of treatment initiation (Rajman et al., Cell Metabolism, 2018).

 Ideal Patient Profile: Individuals experiencing age-related fatigue, cognitive decline, or metabolic dysfunction who want the most research-backed longevity intervention.
 Best suited for patients comfortable with ongoing treatment protocols and higher investment in anti-aging therapy.